daisvke/ft_otp/README.md

 	decodedKey.resize(size);
 	decoder.Get(decodedKey, size);
 ```
-However, the decoded string that it returned didn't match the one returned by `oathtool --totp -b $(cat key.base32) -v`.<br />
+However, the decoded string it returned didn't match the one returned by `oathtool --totp -b $(cat key.base32) -v`.<br />

 We thought that the padding character `=` was handled differently, so we tried our code and oathtool both with and without the padding character at the end of the key string.<br />
 However it did not change anything either with our code or with oathtool.<br />